populationgenomics/talos/README.md

 used to supply additional phenotypic information for participants.
 This is used to generate a personalised gene panel for each family in the analysis.

+A newly supported argument to the annotation workflow is `--merged_vcf`.
+This can be used to provide a single merged VCF file as input, instead of merging individual VCFs.
+This will be beneficial if you already have merged data.

 ---

 Talos analysis consists of a few main phases: